rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 This quote from the dream ends with 云々, indicating that there was more to the message than this short sentence.
 As this seems fairly obvious, and it felt somewhat improper to end a quote from a deity with "and so on" in English, I left it out.
 In any event, this sentence was the final message in the dream, said after the old man had instructed Shigenobu in swordsmanship.

 Regarding the phrase 得勝怨敵, literally "gain victory over your hated enemy", there are two possible, though not mutually exclusive, interpretations.
 The literal interpretation is that the revelation allowed Shigenobu to avenge his murdered father, and given that preparation for this quest was what led him to seclude himself in prayer and training in the first place, this seems more than plausible.
 Trenson (2014)[^1] offers a more figurative interpretation, which fits well into the esoteric theme of the scroll: 怨敵 (*onteki*) was sometimes used in esoteric Buddhist contexts to refer to the obstacles ("enemies") to enlightenment; the wordly desires or evil passions called *klesha* (煩悩 *bonnō*).

+> 則如㚑夢有得大利\[1\]以腰刀三尺三寸\[2\]勝九寸五分\[3\]事

-The Tetsugi no maki appears to confirm this with a note stating that Shigenobu awakened to the "One Mind" (一心 *isshin*), a state of unity with the gods and the universe.
+Shigenobu is stated here to have gained "great advantage" or "great benefit" (大利), and note 1 in the Tetsugi no maki explains that this means Shigenobu awakened (悟り *satori*; Buddhist enlightenment) to the "One Mind" (一心 *isshin*), a state of unity with the gods, Buddhas, and the universe.

-> 則如㚑夢有得大利以腰刀三尺三寸勝九寸五分事

-This passage is rather straightforward: a "waist sword" three shaku and three sun (~1 m) long defeating \[a sword measuring\] nine sun and five bu (~28 cm).
+The rest of this passage is rather straightforward: a "waist sword" three shaku and three sun (~1 m) long defeating \[a sword measuring\] nine sun and five bu (~28 cm).
 To an uninitiated reader, this may sound obvious; recall, however, that iai is applied at extremely close range, where the shorter sword would normally have an overwhelming advantage -- even more so considering that both swords are sheathed at the onset.
 In the first place, wearing such a long sword at the waist like an uchigatana would have been highly unorthodox, as it would have been very difficult to draw.
-There is a note in the Tetsugi no maki adding that a person of average height (a crossed-out part specifies a height of 5 shaku 2-3 sun; ~160 cm) should be able to draw a sword of 3 shaku 3 sun, with the implication that this is the maximum length that can be drawn from the waist by a person of that height.
+Note 2 in the Tetsugi no maki adds that a person of average height (a crossed-out part specifies a height of 5 shaku 2-3 sun; ~160 cm) should be able to draw a sword of 3 shaku 3 sun, with the implication that this is the maximum length that can be drawn from the waist by a person of that height.

+Note 3 says that the short sword of 9 sun 5 bu can only be drawn at the range of 9 sun 5 bu.
+The wording seems to refer to the effective range (間合 *ma-ai*) of the short sword rather than the exact distance, as the short sword itself is only referred to by its measurement in the whole text.
+Rephrasing, then, the short sword can only be drawn at its own effective range.

-> 柄口六寸勝之妙不思義之極意一國一人之相傳也
+> 柄口六寸\[4\]勝之妙不思義之極意一國一人\[5\]之相傳也

 This term 柄口六寸 (*tsukaguchi rokusun*) literally means "hilt-opening six sun" (~18 cm), but I will henceforth refer to it by its Japanese name.
 It is clearly *the* ultimate secret of the school, but the word itself is rather mysterious.
-Unfortunately, the true meaning of tsukaguchi rokusun appears to have been mostly forgotten within the Tosa line, so unless it has been preserved in Shin-Musō Hayashizaki-ryū, we can only speculate based on scattered references in other scrolls (more on this later).
-The Tetsugi no maki adds that the phrase refers to a point six sun away from the "receiving point" (the enemy's body or target of the attack?) before the hand has started to draw.
+Unfortunately, the true meaning of tsukaguchi rokusun appears to have been mostly forgotten within the Tosa line, so unless it has been preserved in Shin-Musō Hayashizaki-ryū, we can only speculate based on scattered references in other extant scrolls (more on this later).
+The Tetsugi no maki adds in note 4 that the phrase refers to a point six sun away from the "receiving point" (ウケ處 *ukedokoro*; the target of the attack?) before the hand has started to draw.

-"One person in one land" (一國一人) is clarified in the Tetsugi no maki as referring to Shigenobu himself.
+"One person in one land" (一國一人) is clarified in note 5 as referring to Shigenobu himself, meaning he was the only recipient of the revelation in all of Japan.

 > 腰刀三尺三寸三毒則三部尓但脇差九寸五分九曜五古之内證也